CalMatters/data-nil-deals/README.md

             <code>sacramentostate4.csv</code>
         </td>
         <td>2021-22, 2022-23, 2023-24, Fall 2024</td>
-        <td>After multiple requests, Sacramento State provided data from 2021 through Fall 2024 on Jan.
-13, 2025.
-However, data from 2021-22 does not include information about the NIL deal recipient's sport</td>
+        <td>Sacramento State provided its records on Jan.
+13, 2025, which included transaction-level name, image and likeness data from 2021 through Fall 2024.
+However, data from 2021-22 does not include information about the name, image and likeness recipient's sport.</td>
     </tr>
     <tr>
         <td>San Diego State</td>